 This is why The Header is very important.
 This is the place for your contact details such as name, phone, and email.
 You may also add your city and state.
-Do not add exact address such as street, floor, apartment number.
+Do not add an exact address such as street, floor, and apartment number.
 This information is not relevant.
 With a one-page resume, you can also decide not to include your picture, but you can add a link to LinkedIn for more information.
 The recruiter will be able to see your picture there if he or she decides.

 The header is also the place where you can add your headline.
 Be short.
 Think of something catchy that will represent you, just with one phrase.

 Next comes the Summary section.
-In 2-3 sentences you must highlight your greatest achievements, skills, education, and work experience.
-This is the place where you need to shine and basically demonstrate for the recruiters why hiring you would be a good idea.
+In 2–3 sentences you must highlight your greatest achievements, skills, education, and work experience.
+This is the place where you need to shine and basically demonstrate to the recruiters why hiring you would be a good idea.

 The Job (Work) Experience section is placed under the Summary section, aligned left.
 Use bullet points and list out your positions in reverse chronological order.
 If the position is irrelevant at the moment, do not go into details.
-If the position is relevant for your current application, you can explain using 1-2 sentences what your duties were.
+If the position is relevant to your current application, you can explain using 1–2 sentences what your duties were.
 Try to use action verbs and be short.

 Next comes the Education section.
 It is also left-aligned.
 With a one-page resume, you do not have a lot of space, so you must only list your most recent degree.
 Of course, if your previous degrees are relevant or required, you will also need to include them.

 A two-column format will allow you to utilize the available space on the page more effectively.
 In case you decide to choose it, you can position your Achievements and Skills sections aligned right just opposite the Job Experience and the Education Sections.
 This is very important because the information in both sections is presented only by keywords or phrases.
-It needs to be supported with more details in the Job Experience and the Education sections.
+It needs to be supported with more details in the Job Experience and Education sections.

 With a one-page resume, the space for Additional sections is limited.
 In case it is relevant, you can also add Languages, Hobbies, Projects, or Interests sections.
 If you have to decide what to include and what not, make sure you leave sections that would help you make an impression as a suitable job candidate.